Slavery during the American Civil War: Impressment

 Even before the government authorized the impressment of slaves, officers forced thousands of slaves to work, and the scale of slave projects during the war was greater than those present on plantations, where only one master's slaves worked.
 Slaves built fortifications at Richmond, Fort Henry, Fort Donelson, Island No. 10, Vicksburg, Port Hudson, Wilmington, and Mobile.
 In September 1862, Confederate General P. G. T. Beauregard was in charge of coastal defenses in South Carolina and Georgia and had 1,400 slaves working on the fortifications at Savannah.
 In May 1862, 7,500 slaves were said to be working at Mobile.
 In the spring of 1863, between 4,000 and 6,000 slaves were said to be working on the railways running into Richmond.
 In November 1862, Robert E. Lee was in charge of defenses of the North Carolina, South Carolina, and Georgia coasts and had 3,330 slaves working in the fortifications at Wilmington.
 Slave labor on fortifications ultimately undermined slavery, as it served as justification for the Confiscation acts and ultimately the 13th Amendment discussed below.

 Near the war's end, slaves were in high demand to fortify the last bastions of the Confederacy.
 In the defense of Atlanta, General Joseph E. Johnston called for 12,000 slaves to join his army as teamsters and cooks, but such a large number was never furnished for any general, although slaves were an important part of the campaign, building fallback lines for the stubbornly retreating Confederate army to man.
-At Richmond, Lee received 2,000 or his requested 5,000 to relieve white teamsters for duty in the lines.
+At Richmond, Lee received 2,000 of his requested 5,000 to relieve white teamsters for duty in the lines.